5 days in Italy itinerary

 In all honesty, if you can spend longer in bella Italia, seize the chance, to paraphrase the carpe diem saying uttered by Roman poet Horace over 2000 years ago.

-Think ancient history, incredible art, fine food and magical cityscapes in Rome, Florence and Venice.
+Think ancient history, incredible art, fine food, and magical cityscapes in Rome, Florence, and Venice.
+Here's what you can see during your Italy trip depending on how long you go:

 Pantheon at night, Rome, Italy